Skip to main content

 Park History

-The forest received its Aesthetic Forest designation as part of the broader framework protecting the landscape surrounding the Nikopolis archaeological site, where natural beauty and historical significance reinforce each other.
-The dual protection of natural and cultural heritage creates a management framework where forestry authorities and the archaeological service coordinate to preserve both the woodland and the ancient monuments within and adjacent to it.
+The forest received its Aesthetic Forest designation in 1977 as part of the broader framework protecting the landscape surrounding the Nikopolis archaeological site, where natural beauty and historical significance reinforce each other.
+[1] The dual protection of natural and cultural heritage creates a management framework where forestry authorities and the archaeological service coordinate to preserve both the woodland and the ancient monuments within and adjacent to it.
 The designation prevents development that would compromise the visual setting of the archaeological site, maintaining a landscape that evokes something of the environment that ancient visitors to Nikopolis would have recognized.
 Over recent decades, the forest's ecological value has been increasingly appreciated alongside its role as a scenic buffer for the archaeological zone.

 Major Trails And Attractions